2279 - DISEASES OF THE LOCOMOTOR APPARATUS

 In both cases, the maximum final grade that could be achieved is 30.
 The exam will be considered as passed if at least a grade of 18/30 has been achieved.

 The comprehension of course covered topics, as well as the ability to formulate valid diagnostic hypothesis and to verify them through an opportune and valuable diagnostic planning, will be evaluated.
+The knowledge of non specialistic therapies for the examinated pathologies will also be evaluated.
 Finally, the expression capacity, the use of appropriate scientific language and the ability to synthetize information will be assessed.

 The final grade will take into account: